Anyass3/meet-peer/README.md

 if you have a fully funtional domain name:

-    you can create a subdomain for your server.
+    you may create a subdomain for your server.

     eg: turn.my_domain.com

-Your domain or sub-domain should resolve stun/Turn server's external_ip/public_ip
+Your domain or sub-domain should resolve your stun/Turn server's external_ip/public_ip

 also you may need to use let's encrypt to generate free tls certificates perhaps you know better than me.